ShafaqFatimaMughal/amortized-properties/README.md

 ## Overview
 Main programming language used is python.
 This project imports several preinstalled packages but even numpy, matplotlib and PyQt libraries which you should install before attempting to run this application.
 If you do not have these packages, you can install them by simply running the following in command prompt:
-* pip install -r requirements.txt
+* pip install -r requirements.txt <br />
-For the GUI the PyQt library is mainly being used.
-The application implements FM-Index for all the different features and uses.
+For the GUI the PyQt library is mainly being used. <br /> The application implements FM-Index for all the different features and uses.
 For comparison of efficieny of FM-Index with other data structures that were studied, Suffix Tree, Rabin Karp (using hashing), and Linear search have also been implemented.

 ## Running the Application
-Just run the MainWindow123.py to start the application
+Just run the MainWindow.py to start the application

 ## Back End Testing
 Along with testing the application you can also test the algorithms separately, in the back end, in Testing.py